GPCA HOME Page

 With our help, the researchers have taken an exciting first step toward a DNA test that would allow us to eliminate dwarfism from the Pyr gene pool.
 Let’s continue to support the research by providing the much needed DNA samples.
 This will in turn allow the research team at UC Davis to progress the study to a successful conclusion, and ultimately ensuring the health of our dogs.

-January, 2007
+January 2007

 The members of the GPCA Health Committee are pleased to announce the start of an initial project to search for a genetic marker for the cause of dwarfism in Great Pyrenees.
 Dr. Neff at UC Davis will be conducting the research and Peggy Watson is the GPCA contact person for this project.
 The HC recommended the project and funding to underwrite the collection of samples to the GPCA BOD.
 We are pleased to report that the motion passed the BOD unanimously.

 Recent advances in genetic research allow Dr. Neff to proceed with a study based on three groups: one group of affected Pyrs (dwarves), a second group of Pyrs related to the dwarves, and a third group of non related Pyrs.
 Participants have been identified and contacted.
-More detailed information will be provided in an upcoming article that will be posted on the website and in the BULLETIN.
+More detailed information will be provided in an upcoming article that will be posted on the website and in the Bulletin.

 This is an important beginning to a question that has been concerning GPCA members and breeders for many years.
 We hope that once a marker is found that it will lead to the development of a simple screening examination that will assist breeders in planning their litters to prevent this problem that has existed in our breed for generations.